-Plain language - Part 2: Legal writing and drafting (ISO/DIS 24495-2:2024)
+Plain language - Part 2: Legal communication (ISO/DIS 24495-2:2024); Text in German and English

 Abstract